UmbraServus/atlas-higher_level_programming/python-import_modules/README.md

 ### 4-hidden_discovery
 - imports a module, then looks thru the module for names that dont start with __ and prints them.

+### 5-variable_load.py
+- imports a variable from a module and prints it.